Adaptable Symbolic Music Infilling with MIDI-RWKV: Conclusion

 The system cannot yet compose in real time due to inference latency and a lack of ability to "stream" tokens, limiting its application in agentic and live contexts.
-This is in part due to the relative immaturity of the RWKV ecosystem compared to that of Transformers \cite{wolf2020huggingfacestransformersstateoftheartnatural}, which also makes integration with mainstream systems and DAWs challenging.
-Future work will attempt to integrate MIDI-RWKV into DAWs, including Calliope~\cite{Tchemeube2025CalliopeAO}.
+This is in part due to the relative immaturity of the RWKV ecosystem compared to that of Transformers \citep{wolf2020huggingfacestransformersstateoftheartnatural}, which also makes integration with mainstream systems and DAWs challenging.
+Future work will attempt to integrate MIDI-RWKV into DAWs, including Calliope~\citep{Tchemeube2025CalliopeAO}.

-Music is fundamentally creative and subjective, making objective metrics that compare to the ground truth incomplete measures of quality.
-A "good" infilling might diverge significantly from the original while maintaining musical coherence.
-For instance, an ABAB section can be reasonably infilled to an ABCB section.
-Our subjective evaluation is also limited: we did not give listeners the full 32 bars of context provided to the model, nor did we compare with the rank 32 LoRA, as adding either would make the test prohibitively long.
-We hope future work can address some of these many limitations.
+Our subjective evaluation is also limited: we did not give listeners the full 32 bars of context provided to the model, nor did we compare with the rank 32 LoRA or other models, as adding these would make the test prohibitively long.
+We hope future work can address some of these limitations.